 We did not audit the financial statements of Collaboration Co., Ltd., which is investee of the Corporation and is accounted for using the equity method, Genesis Technology Inc., which is investee of the Corporation and Syscore Corporation and is accounted for using the equity method, Systex Information (H.K.)
-Limited and Rainbow Tech Information (HK) Limited, which are investees of Kimo.com (BVI) Corporation and are accounted for using the equity method, Dawning Technology Inc., which is investee of Syslink Corporation and is accounted for using the equity method for the year ended December 31, 2022, the financial statements of Collaboration Co., Ltd., which is investee of the Corporation and is accounted for using the equity method, Genesis Technology Inc., which is investee of the Corporation and Syscore Corporation and is accounted for using the equity method, Systex Information (H.K.)
-Limited and Rainbow Tech Information (HK) Limited, which are investees of Kimo.com (BVI) Corporation and are accounted for using the equity method, Dawning Technology Inc. and CKmates International Co., Ltd, which are investees of Syslink Corporation and are accounted for using the equity method for the year ended December 31, 2021, but such financial statements were audited by other auditors.
+Limited and Rainbow Tech Information (HK) Limited, which are investees of Kimo.com (BVI) Corporation and are accounted for using the equity method for the year ended December 31, 2023, the financial statements of Collaboration Co., Ltd., which is investee of the Corporation and is accounted for using the equity method, Genesis Technology Inc., which is investee of the Corporation and Syscore Corporation and is accounted for using the equity method, Systex Information (H.K.)
+Limited and Rainbow Tech Information (HK) Limited, which are investees of Kimo.com (BVI) Corporation and are accounted for using the equity method, Dawning Technology Inc., which is investee of Syslink Corporation and is accounted for using the equity method for the year ended December 31, 2022, but such financial statements were audited by other auditors.
 Our opinion, insofar as it relates to the amounts included for these investees, is based solely on the reports of other auditors.
-The aggregate amounts of aforementioned investments accounted for using the equity method were \$2,713,520 thousand and \$2,246,244 thousand, respectively, representing 12.44% and 11.15%, respectively, of the Corporation's total assets as of December 31, 2022 and 2021.
-The aggregate comprehensive income (loss) of these investees were \$242,433 thousand and \$(7,243) thousand, respectively, representing 15.36% and (0.58%), respectively, of the Corporation's comprehensive income for the years ended December 31, 2022 and 2021.
+The aggregate amounts of aforementioned investments accounted for using the equity method were \$2,521,760 thousand and \$2,713,520 thousand, respectively, representing 11.27% and 12.44%, respectively, of the Corporation's total assets as of December 31, 2023 and 2022.
+The aggregate comprehensive income of these investees were \$158,395 thousand and \$242,433 thousand, respectively, representing 11.54% and 15.36%, respectively, of the Corporation's comprehensive income for the years ended December 31, 2023 and 2022.

-Responsibilities of Management and Those Charged with Governance for the Financial Statements
+Responsibilities of Management and Those Charged with Governance for the Financial Statements statements that are free from material misstatement, whether due to fraud or error.

-Management is responsible for the preparation and fair presentation of the financial statements in accordance with the Regulations Governing the Preparation of Financial Reports by Securities Issuers, and for such internal control as management determines is necessary to enable the preparation of financial statements that are free from material misstatement, whether due to fraud or error.
+Management is responsible for the preparation and fair presentation of the financial statements in accordance with the Regulations Governing the Preparation of Financial Reports by Securities Issuers, and for such internal control as management determines is necessary to enable the preparation of financial